 Those who are coordinating Make Music Day for a whole country are invited to become International Partners of the Make Music Alliance.

 International Partners collaborate closely with the Alliance.
-They are featured on the Make Music Day website and in our press releases, given dedicated space on the Global Livestream, and meet regularly via Zoom to guide international Make Music Day initiatives.
+They are featured on the Make Music Day website and in our press releases, and meet regularly via Zoom to collaborate and guide international Make Music Day initiatives.

 If you are interested in becoming an International Partner, please contact Aaron Friedman at aaron@makemusicday.org.